JesseBradbury/SQL-Employee-Tracker/README.md

 ## Installation:
 This application requires using inquirer and mySQL2, use "npm i" to install the required dependencies.
-You can also seed the database to begin with our seeds.sql files usong mySQL.
+You can also seed the database to begin with our seeds.sql files using mySQL.

 ## Usage:
 Invoke the file with "node index.js".
 It will then prompt you with the options for viewing and editing the data.